Kieranties/SimpleVersion/docs/SimpleVersion.Docs/articles/configuration.md

 when migrating from a previous versioning pattern, if a number of commits should be discounted, or any other reason.

-Specify the `offset` as a numeric value to impact the base value of the height.
+Specify the `offset` as a numeric value to impact the base value of the height:

 ```json
 "offset" : -5